-Despite this, the Louvre’s Leonardo da Vinci exhibition was visited by around 1.1 million guests.
-The show ran for four months and commemorated the 500th anniversary of the artist’s death.
+The Louvre’s Leonardo da Vinci exhibition was visited by around 1.1 million guests.
+The show ran for four months in 2019/20 and commemorated the 500th anniversary of the artist’s death.

-During 2019, the National Museum of China in Beijing hosted nine thematic exhibitions.
-These explored various topics in the world of art, culture, history and politics.
-For example, they included The Power of Truth: Marking the Bicentenary of the Birth of Karl Marx, The Journey Back Home: An Exhibition of Chinese Artifacts Repatriated from Italy and The Splendor of Asia: An Exhibition of Asian Civilizations.
+Recent exhibitions have covered a wide range of topics from across the world of art, culture, history and politics.
+These have included The Power of Truth: Marking the Bicentenary of the Birth of Karl Marx, The Journey Back Home: An Exhibition of Chinese Artifacts Repatriated from Italy and The Splendor of Asia: An Exhibition of Asian Civilizations.

 The Vatican Museums display works from the Catholic Church’s collection and the papacy throughout the centuries.
 The museums contain around 70,000 works including Roman sculptures and Renaissance art.

-To mark the 500th anniversary of Leonardo da Vinci’s death, the Vatican Museums held a free exhibition of the artist’s famous painting of Saint Jerome.
+To mark the 500th anniversary of Leonardo da Vinci’s death, the Vatican Museums held a free exhibition of the artist’s famous painting of Saint Jerome in 2019.
 The work of art was moved from the Vatican Pinacoteca to the Braccio di Carlo Magno in Saint Peter’s Square.

 The Met is the largest art museum in the United States and holds more than 2 million works in its permanent collection.
 It is famous for holding blockbuster attractions, such as 2018’s record-breaking Michelangelo: Divine Draftsman and Designer.
-It also hosts the Met Gala each year, although this year’s event had to be moved online due to the pandemic.
+It also hosts the Met Gala each year, although the 2020 event had to be moved online due to the pandemic.

 The British Museum was the first public national museum in the world.
 It is home to around 8 million works and is dedicated to history, art and culture.